-Under the stage break, some, led by teammates Rhodes and Eckes, both of whom pitted for the first time in the event, pitted while the rest led by Byron and Chandler Smith.
+Under the stage break, some led by teammates Rhodes and Eckes pitted while the rest led by Byron and Chandler Smith remained on the track.
 During the pit stops, Hocevar overshot his truck while pitting.
 Following the pit stops, Zane Smith, who led the first 55 laps, was penalized for speeding on pit road.

 With 92 laps remaining, the final stage started under green.
 At the start, Byron retained the lead ahead of Chandler Smith and the field through the first two turns and the backstretch.
 Shortly after, however, the caution flew when Kaden Honeycutt, who replaced Matt Jaskol in the No. 46 G2G Racing Toyota, got sideways after making contact with Austin Wayne Self.
 He then made contact against the trucks of Tanner Gray and Blake Lothian before getting hit by Dillon Steuer and coming to rest sideways in Turn 2.

 Eight laps later, the race restarted under green.
 At the start, Byron fended off Chandler Smith to retain the lead while the field fanned out to three lanes through the backstretch.